mjgs/mjgs.github.io/_posts/2022/2022-01-01-static-site-generator-developnent-continues.md

   - hey async/await was new when I wrote it and I hadn’t gotten comfortable with it yet
 - It uses plain javascript objects rather than classes, which is mostly fine, but I’ve seen quite a few implementations of tools that use classes
   - it’s much clearer to me now how to think about and mentally manipulate such concepts
-  - there’s a lot of flexibility and structural benefits when you have the right abstractions,
+  - there’s a lot of flexibility and structural benefits when you have the right abstractions
   - you can more easily get out of the weeds in some places
   - You can more easily build something that can be refactored to suit your current needs
 - Classes do present a new set of challenges though, but on balance, I feel like they are the right structure to be using a lot of the time